 Cook's Note: I use White Lily all purpose flour.

 Optional Streusel Topping: Combine 1/2 cup of light brown sugar, packed with 1/3 cup of flour and 1/2 teaspoon of ground cinnamon.
 Stir in 2 tablespoons of melted unsalted butter and sprinkle on top of the muffins just before baking.

 Requires Adobe Reader - download it free!©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Cinnamon Toast Raisin Bread

 Old Fashioned Southern Bread Pudding

 Yummy Banana Nut Bread

 Posted by Mary on November 29, 2008Images and Full Post Content including Recipe ©Deep South Dish.
-Pinning and sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.

 Material Disclosure: Unless otherwise noted, you should assume that post links to the providers of goods and services mentioned, establish an affiliate relationship and/or other material connection and that I may be compensated when you purchase from a provider.
 You are never under any obligation to purchase anything when using my recipes and you should always perform due diligence before buying goods or services from anyone via the Internet or offline..